hwakabh/waseda-mochida.com/README.md

 | EMAIL_BCC_ADDRESS | Bcc email address when app user would post from contact form | valid email address | youremailaddress@example.com |
 | EMAIL_GOOGLE_PASSWORD | Google application password for sending email via contact form | 16 digits password | abcdefghijkl |

-***

-## Installations
+## Local development
 If you'd like to edit this app, for example to modify/add some features, of course you can install this app to your local development environment.
 Since this app requires to run with Python3 and Flask, described in `Runtimes` of this page, you need to install Python3 to your environmet first.
 Also you can use `pyenv`, you might know if you're good at Python.

-Here's the instructions to install this app to your local with `pyenv`.
+Here is the instructions to install this app to your local with `pyenv`.

 ```bash
 # Create your private environment for this app, and activate them